 What is the legal framework?

-The EU General Data Protection Regulation (GDPR) will apply in the European Union as of 25 May 2018.
+The EU General Data Protection Regulation (GDPR) has applied in the European Union since 25 May 2018.
 The guiding principles of European data protection law are regulated in 99 articles.
 Companies processing personal data in the European Union, irrespective of their domicile, must comply with the following basic principles defined in the GDPR:

 - Market location principle,